Minimally Invasive Parathyroid Surgery

 Scar, 2 weeks after a minimally invasive parathyroid surgery with removal of the right lower parathyroid adenoma.

-Scar, 2 weeks after parathyroid glands exploration with findings of the right upper 1.5 cm parathyroid adenoma.
+Scar, 2 weeks after parathyroid gland exploration with findings of the right upper 1.5 cm parathyroid adenoma.

-Scar, 2 weeks after parathyroid glands exploration with findings of the right lower parathyroid adenoma.
+Scar, 2 weeks after parathyroid gland exploration with findings of the right lower parathyroid adenoma.

 Scar, 4 years after the minimally invasive parathyroidectomy with removal of the right lower parathyroid adenoma.

-Scar, 2 weeks after a minimally invasive parathyroidectomy with a removal of the right lower parathyroid adenoma.
+Scar, 2 weeks after a minimally invasive parathyroidectomy with the removal of the right lower parathyroid adenoma.

-Scar, 2 weeks after a minimally invasive parathyroidectomy with a removal of the left upper parathyroid adenoma.
+Scar, 2 weeks after a minimally invasive parathyroidectomy with the removal of the left upper parathyroid adenoma.

-Scar, 10 days after a minimally invasive parathyroidectomy with a removal of the left lower parathyroid adenoma (right after the skin glue came off).
+Scar, 10 days after a minimally invasive parathyroidectomy with the removal of the left lower parathyroid adenoma (right after the skin glue came off).